Arjun-Ghimire/beautiful-image-slider-with-js/README.md

-# Beautiful Responsive Image Slider with js
+# Responsive Image Slider with js
-A beautiful image slider using js, a simple solution as a jquery replacement.
+A beautiful responsive image slider using js, a simple solution as a jquery replacement.
 You can easily use this code on your projects.

 # Output looks like this on desktop
 ![image](https://user-images.githubusercontent.com/82378187/163626595-3d1ef29d-0a87-422b-adb7-d76a1c5b14f8.png)